 (5) A person does not commit a simple offence under subsection (2) by reason only of using a prohibited drug if the person proves that he or she was a person authorised under this Act or the Medicines and Poisons Act 2014.

-[Section 6 inserted by No. 13 of 2014 s.
+[Section 6 inserted: No. 13 of 2014 s.
 171.]

 7. Offences concerned with prohibited plants generally